 - There are limits to how much you can increase your policy without having to go through medical questioning again.

 - You can't usually reduce the level of your insurance without reapplying for it.

 Buying Term Life Insurance at the best rates

 Term Life Insurance quotes are widely available through search engines on the internet.
 That might be a good place to start your research.
 However, be mindful of the fact that the search engines won't tell you if you're making the right choice and won't take any responsibility if you buy the wrong policy for your needs.
 Often, the price isn't accurate because it doesn't allow for your health, occupation and pastimes.
 Furthermore, you might end up missing out on benefits that you can include with your policy at no or little extra cost.

 Although term life insurance is amongst the simplest of the life insurance products available, it still requires a bit of guidance to get it right.
 We would recommend that you double-check with a specialist life insurance adviser*.
 The advice they give is free and they are likely to find you a cheaper price.

 In our bid to find the best and the cheapest options for life insurance, we vetted the services of a company that provides bespoke advice in this area without charging you a fee.
 As part of the service, you'll also be guided to complete a trust to ensure that the money from your life insurance goes to the right people without delay and isn't liable for inheritance tax.
 You can arrange a callback from a qualified adviser by completing this form*.
-You'll also qualify for £50 cashback per person for arranging your life insurance.
+You'll also qualify for up to £100 cashback for arranging your life insurance.